Ancient DNA: Age limit

 A critical review of ancient DNA literature through the development of the field highlights that few studies have succeeded in amplifying DNA from remains older than several hundred thousand years.
 A greater appreciation for the risks of environmental contamination and studies on the chemical stability of DNA have raised concerns over previously reported results.
 The alleged dinosaur DNA was later revealed to be human Y-chromosome.
 The DNA reported from encapsulated halobacteria has been criticized based on its similarity to modern bacteria, which hints at contamination, or they may be the product of long-term, low-level metabolic activity.

 aDNA may contain a large number of postmortem mutations, increasing with time.
 Some regions of polynucleotide are more susceptible to this degradation, allowing erroneous sequence data to bypass statistical filters used to check the validity of data.
 Due to sequencing errors, great caution should be applied to interpretation of population size.
 Substitutions resulting from deamination of cytosine residues are vastly over-represented in the ancient DNA sequences.
 Miscoding of C to T and G to A accounts for the majority of errors.

 Contamination

 Another problem with ancient DNA samples is contamination by modern human DNA and by microbial DNA (most of which is also ancient).
-New methods have emerged in recent years to prevent possible contamination of aDNA samples, including conducting extractions under extreme sterile conditions, using special adapters to identify endogenous molecules of the sample (distinguished from those introduced during analysis), and applying bioinformatics to resulting sequences based on known reads in order approximate rates of contamination.
+New methods have emerged in recent years to prevent possible contamination of aDNA samples, including conducting extractions under extreme sterile conditions, using special adapters to identify endogenous molecules of the sample (distinguished from those introduced during analysis), and applying bioinformatics to resulting sequences based on known reads in order to approximate rates of contamination.